 The Best BJJ Mouthguard Options Of 2021

-Without further ado, let’s go straight int our selection.
+Without further ado, let’s go straight into our selection.
 We spent considerable time sifting through what’s good and have tried the products ourselves.
 Below is the list of the mouthguards that are going to keep your teeth safely in place in 2020, whether you just like to roll or are a fierce competitor as well.
-As far as we’re concerned, these options all fit the best BJJ mouthguard criteria to a T!
+As far as we’re concerned, all of these options fit the best criteria to a it!

 First up, one of my personal favorites.
 I am not a big fan of Venum’s Gi range, or shorts, for that matter, but this is a masterpiece.
 The Venum “Challenger” mouthguard is by far the best BJJ mouthguard you can get in 2021.
 It ticks all the boxes before you even check.
 One of the main caveats of this mouthguard is its size.
 This mouthguard is probably the smallest one you’ll see on offer.
 That, however, does not mean it is going to lack protection or fit unsatisfactory.
 On the contrary.